pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 `|A| = {\begin{vmatrix} a&b \\ c&d \end{vmatrix}} = ad-bc.`

-Speech Rule Engine's heuristics (the best around) will identify the middle part as a matrix determinant but still treats `|A|` as absolute value.
+Speech Rule Engine's heuristics (again, the best around) will identify the middle part as a matrix determinant but still treats `|A|` as absolute value.
 And in fairness, A might still be some poorly named scalar.

+Another interesting example is the treatment of horizontal and vertical space.
+"Clearly", if you find `$(a \quad b)$` and `$(a\ b)$` near each other, they're different, right?
+But what can heuristics realistically do here?

+Print equation layout uses positive and negative space abundantly and often confusingly.
+Some authors like things spaced out where others like them tightened up.
+This makes it impossible to leverage space in heuristics.

+Similarly, one of the most important visual tools is completely absent from non-visual presentation: the size of stretchy glyphs.
+The stretchiness is a key visual indicator, indicating both grouping and complexity of subexpressions.
+Authors frequently use it to explicitly highlight subexpressions because they realize their complexity.
+And yet non-visual presentations provide no access to this information;
+the most you can hope for is Speech Rule Engine's ability to summarize a subexpression (along the lines of "a sum of 16 summands").

-Frequently, magical semantics from layout is what people (especially in the MathML community) promise.
+Frequently,  people (especially in the MathML community) promise magical semantics from print equation layout.
 Yet when faced with the obvious, plentiful, and unsolvable problems, the goal post is casually moved to "you need to give layout information" only so that when you provide layout information, people go back to "oh, that's not the idea, you should provide semantics".